lambdaclass/lambda_little_distributed_systems_handbook/README.md

 In distributed systems is expected for every node to has the same info about specific data at a given point in time independent of whichever client has updated that data.
 If a request is made to a node, we want to get the same response.
 From the outside it should be like there is only one node doing all the work and giving always the last updated data (or an error).

 There is two types of consistency models that depends on what model we prefer of the mentioned in the CAP theorem section.
 The first one is known as **strong consistency**.
-It ensures that all the nodes have the latest value of data at the very same time, to achieve this the nodes may be locked until the data is properly updated.
+It ensures that all the nodes have the latest value of data at the same time, to achieve this the nodes may be locked until the data is properly updated.
 This model favors consistency over availability and partition  tolerance.
 The **Eventual consistency** is another consistency model that ensures that at some point in time the nodes will have the latest data but it may not be at the exact time as the change was requested.
 This favors data availability losing some consistency in the way.

 ### A.2.3 - What is Consensus?